status-im/nim-chronos/README.md

 ### Dispatcher

-You can run the event loop forever, with `runForever()` which is defined as:
+You can run the "dispatcher" event loop forever, with `runForever()` which is defined as:

 ```nim
 proc runForever*() =